vtanh1905/angular-express_bookstore/README.md

 # Expressjs Inversifyjs Practise

 ## The reponsitories
-- service   : the area stored the apis
+- service   : the area store the apis
 - site      : the web application

 ## Need to imporve the project